 More Urban Farm Options In Hong Kong, Click here

 Every little one knows the tune Old MacDonald, but how many of them have actually set foot on a farm?
-From seasonal strawberry picking to vegetable farming, here are a few fields far from the city where the whole family can get a breath of fresh air and their hands a little dirty.
+From seasonal strawberry picking to vegetable farming, here are a few fields far from the city where the whole family can get a breath of fresh air and get their hands a little dirty.
 Go on now... before the season is over (end of April!).
-The hot new trend now is the Pineapple Park - you can find out more about this fruit adventure here.
+And don't forget to visit the Pineapple Park as well here.

 Little Steps Guide To Organic Farms And Strawberry Picking, Click here.
 Check out our video!